DanieldelaCueva/DanieldelaCueva/README.md

 - 🤔 &nbsp; Always learning new technologies and developing software solutions, mostly on the Web and in Artificial Intelligence
 - 🎓 &nbsp; Studying mathematics degree at Universidad de Zaragoza
-- 💼 &nbsp; Collaborated as a software developper in different projects in Spain and France, such as a newspaper and the launching of a space probe.
+- 💼 &nbsp; Collaborated as a software developper in different projects in Spain and France, such as a newspaper and the launching of a space probe

 <h3> 🛠 &nbsp;Tech Stack</h3>